David's Story

 That’s when David’s Door opened.

-Once you open the door, there’s no going back.
+And once you open the door, there’s no going back.

 David Christiansen